Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 This funcion respects the pipette (s) states when calling them, meaning that if the pipette that is going to be used has a tip, it will not be dropped and pick another one, but that tip will be preserved and use until another pipette is choosen or the function finishes.
 As well, if a pipette which is not used has a tip, that one will not be dropped at any time.

-On the other hand, the final tip used in this function will be dropped
+On the other hand, the pipettes or pipettes used in this function will drop the tips at the end of this fucntion

 ### Tested systems